leejyphoebe/ai-commons-watcher/README.md

 - This project is designed for NTU CPU servers
 - Syncthing and the watcher run fully inside Docker
 - No OS-level Syncthing installation is required for the demo
-- Users may create experiment folders with any name
+- Users may create experiment folders with any name (within synced folders)
 - Trigger execution by adding `stop.txt`